cjrequena/markdowns/docs/cheatsheets/1-aws/8-aws-elb.md

 ## ELB Classes:

-1. **Application Load Balancer (ALB)**:
+### Application Load Balancer (ALB)

+- It is a layer 7 (HTTP)
+- Load balancing to multiple HTTP applications across machines (target groups)
+- Load balancing to multiple HTTP applications on the same machine (ex. containers)
+- Support for HTTP/2 and WebSockets.
+- Support redirects (ex. from HTTP to HTTPS)
 - Designed for HTTP/HTTPS traffic and provides advanced routing, content-based routing, and support for containers.
 - Supports routing based on host, path, query parameters, and more.
 - Best suited for web applications and microservices.
+- Has a port mapping feature to redirect to a dynamic port in ECS.
+- Fixed hostname for the ALB (xxx.region.elb.amazonaws.com)
+- The application servers do not see the IP of the client directly.
+  - The true IP of the client is inserted in the header X-Forwarded-For
+  - We can also get the port (X-Forwarded-Port) and Proto (X-Forwarded-Proto)

+### AWS Target Groups

+Target groups route requests to individual registered targets, such as EC2 instances, using the protocol and port number that you specify.
+You can register a target with multiple target groups.
+You can configure health checks on a per target group basis.
+Health checks are performed on all targets registered to a target group that is specified in a listener rule for your load balancer.

+Each target group is used to route requests to one or more registered targets.
+When you create each listener rule, you specify a target group and conditions.
+When a rule condition is met, traffic is forwarded to the corresponding target group.
+You can create different target groups for different types of requests.
+For example, create one target group for general requests and other target groups for requests to the microservices for your application.
+You can use each target group with only one load balancer.

+**Target groups can be:**

+- EC2 Instances can be managed by an Autoscaling Group - HTTP.
+- ECS tasks (managed by ECS itself) - HTTP.
+- Lambda functions - HTTP request is translated to a json event.
+- IP addresses - must be a private IP.
+- ALB can route to multiple target groups.
+- Health checks are at the target group level.

-2. **Network Load Balancer (NLB)**:
+## Network Load Balancer (NLB):
 - Ideal for TCP/UDP traffic and provides high-performance, low-latency load balancing.
 - Supports static IP addresses and preserves the source IP of the client.
 - Best for applications requiring extreme performance.

-3. **Classic Load Balancer** (Deprecated - Consider migrating to ALB or NLB):
+## Classic Load Balancer** (Deprecated - Consider migrating to ALB or NLB):
    - Supports both HTTP and TCP/UDP traffic.
    - Provides basic load balancing capabilities.
    - Legacy load balancer class, consider migrating to ALB or NLB for enhanced features.

-4. **Gateway Load Balancer**:
+## Gateway Load Balancer:
    - xxx
    - xxx
    - xxx